Advanced search

 Co-Amilozide 2.5mg-25mg & 5mg-50mg Tablets

-PACKAGE LEAFLET: INFORMATION FOR THE USER
+PACKAGE LEAFLET: INFORMATION FOR THE PATIENT

 Co-amilozide 2.5mg/25mg & 5mg/50mg Tablets

-(Amiloride Hydrochloride + Hydrochlorothiazide)
+(Amiloride hydrochloride + Hydrochlorothiazide)

 Read all of this leaflet carefully before you start taking this medicine because it contains important information for you.